SonaOne

-Mikael Adam bin Muhammad Rafee Michel Lozac’h or Mikael Adam Lozac’h, better known as SonaOne & Kid Kenobi is a Malaysian rapper, singer, songwriter, record producer and graffiti artist.
+Mikael Adam bin Muhammad Rafee Michel Lozac’h or Mikael Adam Lozac’h, (born 30 November 1988) better known as SonaOne & Kid Kenobi is a Malaysian rapper, singer, songwriter, record producer and graffiti artist.
 He gained recognition through the songs "I Don't Care" with Karmal, "No More" and with fellow rapper Joe Flizzow & Altimet "Havoc" and "Apa Khabar".
 In 2014, he and Joe Flizzow won the 29th Anugerah Juara Lagu for their hit charting song Apa Khabar.
 His song "No More" was awarded the best song in the 21st Anugerah Industri Muzik.
 It made him one of few composers who have won two major awards in the same year, with the other being Adnan Abu Hassan.

 Early life

-SonaOne was born in Kangar, Perlis on November 30 1988.
+SonaOne was born in Kangar, Perlis on November 30, 1988.
 His mother, Noorzulaily, a Malaysian dance designer was married to a Frenchman, Michel Lozach.
-He has lived abroad since the age of two weeks old as his parents worked in a resort, Club Med.
+He has lived abroad since he was two weeks old as his parents worked in a resort, Club Med.
 Due to the background of his parents, they settled in many places including Spain, France and Japan.
 At the age of 6, his uncle gave him a gift of a Sony Soundpad which was the first musical instrument he played while attending music classes.
 While staying in Paris, SonaOne took part in graffiti-painting activities.
 Returning to Malaysia at age 10, SonaOne studied at a French school and continued his interest in graffiti-painting in Kuala Lumpur.
 At the age of 12, he started working with production software such as Music 2000 and Project 5, and started Flash and sound-programming with his close friends including the brother of Joe Flizzow.
 In 2005, the 17-year-old SonaOne attracted Joe Flizzow's interest in making the teenager a protegee.
 At the time, SonaOne was better known as a graffiti artist rather than a musician.
 Since then, he started publishing music independently and received attention from artists such as Karmal.
-He joined a Malaysian musical group called "G.O.D Music - Gentlemen On Dinosaurs" under Kartel Records in 2010, which established him as a musician.
+He joined a Malaysian musical group called "G.O.D Music – Gentlemen On Dinosaurs" under Kartel Records in 2010, which established him as a musician.